disoauth/DiscoAuth/docs/source/quickstart.rst

 Hooray!
 Now we can get the username and avatar

-While this is the end of the guides for this version (1.0.1), more will come later
+While this is the end of the guides for this version, more will come later

 And if you can't wait, make sure to visit the :doc:`API <api>` reference.